 It Empowers You to Move Forward

 Have you ever kept an item strictly because you felt obligated to?
-An invitation to a friend’s wedding or a birthday card from your grandma?
-Sometimes the only reason we save items is because we feel responsibility, nostalgia, or even guilt when we look at them.
+An invitation to a friend’s wedding or a ticket stub from a concert?
+Sometimes the only reason we save items is that we feel responsibility, nostalgia, or even guilt when we look at them.
 But, in the spirit of minimalism, if we don’t love or use something, there’s no reason to keep it.
 Getting rid of these items will help you stay focused on the present and the future, rather than burdened by the past.

-In conclusion, more and more people are starting to realize that the decades-old crusade to accumulate as many worldly goods as possible doesn’t always lead to happiness.
-In fact, it’s quite the opposite — too much stuff can lead to added stress and anxiety.
+More and more people are starting to realize that the decades-old crusade to accumulate as many worldly goods as possible doesn’t always lead to happiness.
+In fact, it’s quite the opposite—too much stuff can lead to added stress and anxiety.
 Taking time to declutter and organize your home is a surefire way to feel more relaxed, in control, and at peace.
 And that’s worth all the money in the world!

-Liz Greene is a feminist, makeup enthusiast, and anxiety-ridden realist from the beautiful city of trees, Boise, Idaho.
+About the author: Liz Greene is a feminist, makeup enthusiast, and anxiety-ridden realist from the beautiful city of trees, Boise, Idaho.
 When she’s not writing, she enjoys eating fancy cheeses, fantasizing about what life would be like if she had an Iron Man suit, and re-watching Venture Bros. episodes for the 100th time.
-You can follow her latest cosmetic misadventures on her blog, Three Broke Bunnies or follow her on Twitter @LizVGreene